moxy-community/Moxy/README.md

 ## Capabilities

 Moxy has a few killer features in other ways:
-- _Presenter_ stay alive when _Activity_ recreated(it simplify work with multithreading)
+- _Presenter_ stay alive when _Activity_ recreated(it simplifies work with multithreading)
-- Automatically restore all that user see when _Activity_ recreated(including dynamic content is added)
+- Automatically restore everything user sees when _Activity_ recreated(including cases, when dynamic content is added)
-- Capability to changes of many _Views_ from one _Presenter_
+- Capability to change many _Views_ from one _Presenter_

 ## Sample